stejsle1/semestralni_prace_PYT/docs/src/config.rst

 Simulation configuration
 ------------------------

-On right side of window there are 4 fields and 1 slider to set variables for simulation.
+On right side of window there are 3 fields and 1 slider to set variables for simulation.

-User can set *age_fish*, *age_shark*, *energy_initial* and *energy_eat* (more information in :ref:`use-manual` or :ref:`api-label`).
+User can set *age_fish*, *age_shark* and *energy_eat* (more information in :ref:`use-manual` or :ref:`api-label`).
 Last settings variable is *optimalize percentage* - it set amount of creatures, which will be add in optimalize simulation.

 This settings can be change while simulation running on.